NOTE: This is a guest post

 While the monkeys are the natural selling point of the event, it’s hardly a surprise the primary aim is to bring as many tourists as possible to the area to witness the spectacle (and hopefully spend some of their hard-earned cash).

 Do any of these amazing Thai festivals grab your fancy?
-Try one out for yourself when you’re next in the country.
+When you book your Flight to Thailand try to time your trip to coincide one of these festivals!
 We guarantee you won’t be disappointed.